-ELIGIBILITY: This unique opportunity is for 11th grade students enrolled in Fayette County Schools (private, parochial and public).
+ELIGIBILITY: This unique opportunity is for 11th grade students enrolled in Fayette County Schools (private, parochial, montessori and public).
 Home schoolers are encouraged to apply as well.
-In March, our application and selection time, students who are currently sophomores are encouraged to apply for the upcoming school year that will begin in August, making them Juniors at that time.
+Students who are currently sophomores are encouraged to apply for the upcoming school year, making them Juniors for the 2014-15 school year.

 The program will begin with a September orientation devised as a training, networking and teambuilding session followed by seven sessions and concludes with a graduation luncheon including parents in April.
 Program dates and session topics include Health and Human Services, Public Safety and Government, Midyear (training and business shadowing), Higher Education and Career Development, Arts and Media, and Economy.
 Orientation and day sessions run 8:00 a.m. to 4:00 p.m. are held on the first Wednesday of the month during regular school days.
 Attendance at all sessions is required unless there is an excused absence from parents and school counselor.
 Students are excused from school during day sessions but continue to be responsible for all their regular classroom work.

 COST: This 8 month program has a tuition fee of $250.
 The fee assists with covering the cost of charter transportation, lunch and snacks throughout the program year.
 If this cost poses a challenge to ANY student, please contact Amy Carrington at 859-226-1610 to ask about further assistance.

 • Provides in-depth programs that acquaint participants with community needs, issues and resources.

 • Meet and interact with local leaders and decision makers.